Kernel-Based Testing for Single-Cell Differential Analysis

 \subsection{Kernel testing is calibrated and powerful on simulated data}

 Simulations are required to compare the empirical performance of DE methods on controlled designs, to check their type-I error control and compare their power on targeted alternatives.
-Thanks to a very fruitful collaboration/data sharing with colleagues having developed a competing method \cite{gauthier_distribution-free_2021}, we challenged our kernel-based test with others on mixtures of zero-inflated negative binomial data reproducing the four Korthauer's alternatives \cite{gauthier_distribution-free_2021} (as detailed in Material and Methods).
-Kernel testing was performed on the raw data using both the Gauss and the ZI-Gauss kernels.
+We challenged our kernel-based test with six standard DEA methods (Table \ref{tab:methods_simu}) on mixtures of zero-inflated negative binomial data reproducing the DE, DM, DP and DB alternatives \cite{gauthier_distribution-free_2021} (as detailed in Material and Methods).
+Kernel testing was performed on the raw data using the Gauss and ZI-Gauss kernels, but we also considered the linear kernel (scalar product) to illustrate the interest of a non-linear method.
 The type-I errors of the kernel test are controlled at the nominal levels $\alpha=5\%$ and the performance increases with $n$ (the asymptotic regime of the test is reached for $n\geq 100$).
-The kernel test is the best method for detecting the DB alternative, considered as the most difficult to detect, and it outperforms every other method in terms of global power excepted SigEMD.
+The Gauss-kernel test is the best method for detecting the DB alternative, considered as the most difficult to detect, and it outperforms every other method in terms of global power excepted SigEMD.
 This gain in power can be explained by the non-linear nature of our method: despite the equality of means, the kernel-based transform of the data onto the discriminant axis allows a clear separation between distributions (Fig. \ref{fig:data_ccdf}).